 The numbers of cleaning products that we use are minimized to facilitate training and simplify the cleaning program.

 We are working to serve and save this planet.
 We recycle the following items from our guest rooms:

 - Glass Bottles (Brown, Green & Clear)

 You can do your part by leaving these items on the table/counter or in the recycling receptacle that is in your room.
 Please decide for yourself.
 Help us to become the greenest of Ouray Colorado Hotels.

 We strive to utilize local suppliers and suppliers that demonstrate a commitment to the environment and to our community.
-We utilize a local caterer to prepare our muffins in the morning and we procure our coffee from a local roaster (Exotic Earth) with a firm commitment to the environment.
+We procure our coffee from a local roaster (Exotic Earth) with a firm commitment to the environment.
 At every opportunity, the Box Canyon Lodge & Hot Springs attempts to buy local, to always buy Colorado, and to buy Made in the USA.
 It is an important commitment we make to our community.

 We are currently installing new, decorative lighting in all of our guest rooms and although it is difficult to find a US manufacturer of quality lighting fixtures, our local lighting supplier in Montrose hooked us up with Avalanche Ranch out of Bellingham, Washington.
 They were not the least expensive but we have been very pleased with their quality and service and know we are supporting another small US business.
 As for our gently used fixtures, we donated them to Habitat for Humanity ReStore in Montrose, Colorado.

 Guests Can Participate in Environmental Programs Too!